banzai-cicd/banzai/README.md

-    sshCreds                                    // a list of any ssh creds that may be needed in your pipeline appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to. debug = false                               // provides additional debug messaging gitCredId = 'sweeney-git'                   // which credId in Jenkins to use for git. gitTokenId = 'sweeney-git-token'            // a jenkins credential which points to a github token (required by downstreamBuilds) gitAccount = 'ConfigReviewer'               // the owner of the repo this pipeline is building for startFresh = true                           // wipe workspace before each build mergeBranches = /tag\-(.*)|develop/         // helps the pipeline dete
+    sshCreds                                    // a list of any ssh creds that may be needed in your pipeline appName = 'config-reviewer-server'          // **required** currently used only by SAST for determining the namespace to publish to. debug = false                               // provides additional debug messaging gitTokenId = 'sweeney-git-token'            // a Jenkins credential id which points to a github token (required by downstreamBuilds) gitAccount = 'ConfigReviewer'               // the owner of the repo this pipeline is building for startFresh = true                           // wipe workspace before each build mergeBranches = /tag\-(.*)|develop/         // helps the pipeline dete